AlexChaplinBraz/shell-scripts/README.md

-# Minor scripts
+# Shell scripts

-These are short scripts that help do something specific.
-Take a look, download them and edit them to suit your needs if needed.

-Keep in mind that some scripts use 'sudo' to run some commands, which would require you to have it set-up in a way that lets you run sudo without a password, or to have a pop-up window to ask for it.

-## Scripts of note

-Some highlights that I consider useful by themselves.
+These shell scripts are written to be as POSIX compliant as possible, and as such, POSIX dependencies are assumed to exist on the system.
+Otherwise, each script checks by itself if its dependencies are accessible and informs the user if they are not.

+The help and error messages are colourised with ANSI codes (SRG), and if a program requires to be run as root it will be informed to the user.
+Configuration is handled through environment variables and somethimes config files.

+### newsh

+Creates an executable script linked to local bin from a template with lots of useful features and opens it with your EDITOR.
+This template is used to set a standard of how my scripts should look and behave.

+### trackconf

+Great way to manage a dotfiles repository.
+Makes use of `ranger`'s file selection feature to add config files to the dotfiles repository, symlinking them back to where they belonged.
+Also allows for deploying configs by essentially doing the opposite and symlinking the selected configs from inside the dotfiles repo to where they would belong, creating any missing directories.

+### rbackup

+A fairly great backup solution that allows one to configure multiple `rsync` transfers that run in series.
+Has support for dated versioning and an exclusions file for each backup.
+Also handles remote servers by checking connectivity before syncing.
+If unavailable, it's skipped and the next backup starts.
+Same for errors with the configuration.
+Additionally, supports logging the output of the script.

+### linkto

+Easy way to symlink selected files with `ranger` into the specified directory.
+Mainly used to link scripts into local bin.

+### saveinstalled

+Save lists of explicitly installed official and AUR pacman packages.
+Can also save a custom list based on the directories inside the specified directory.
+Useful for packages that have been installed from source.

+### lndirex

+Symlink all the executable files inside one directory into another one, replacing any existing links.
+Precursor to `linkto`, but still somewhat useful.

+### upmir

+Update pacman's mirrorlist, ranked by speed.
+Must be run as root.

+### rex

+Show colourised rustc error message explanation in a pager.

-### exdirln
+### ex

-Link all executables inside one directory into another.
-I use this all the time to re-link the scripts into my local bin directory.
-In fact there are options for that.
-Read '--help' for more information.
+General extraction helper.

-### fixwintrans
+### fixwinperms

 Windows is crap and so is the way permissions get set when transferring from it.
-Run this script from the current directory to fix all file and directory permissions recursively.
+This script fixes permissions recursively on files and directories by setting them to 644 and 775 respectively.
 This is important because you shouldn't have files with 777 permissions all over the place.

-CAUTION: be careful where you run it, since you could screw your system up royally.
+CAUTION: careful where you run it, since you could screw your system up royally.
 Not unfixable, but really troublesome.

-## "Aliases"

-These are scripts that I use to set some default options for programs.
-I'm doing it this way because shell aliases can't be called from sxhkd.

-This is achieved by having my local bin first in my $PATH.
-But for it to not enter an infinite loop you have to restore the normal path from within the "alias".
-I use it mostly for setting configuration files to be elsewhere when the program doesn't use an environment variable for that.
-I also have my own version of xdg-open, which I find easier to configure.

-By the way, is there an official name for this technique?
-I'm calling it "alias" because that's what it basically is, but I feel like there's a proper name for it.
-Contact me if you know.
+### checkvdur

+Check total duration of all videos of the same extension inside the current directory.

 ## Legal

 MIT License.